 Communication alone isn’t enough.
 To sustain your health, you must build the clarity into 4 processes and systems that drive human behaviors: hiring, performance management, rewards/recognition and dismissal.
 The challenge is to do so without creating too much bureaucracy.

 An organization’s health can be a strong competitive advantage, but there’s no short-cut to building a healthy organization.
 Leaders need the commitment and discipline to continually focus on the 4 areas above.
 The fable illustrates the dynamics in a healthy organization, shows the 4 disciplines at work, and demonstrates how seemingly-small misalignments can add up to derail an originally-healthy organization.
-Do get a copy of the book for the full novel, get our detailed summary bundle in text graphic and audio formats, or check out more information at www.tablegroup.com.
+You can purchase the book here to read the full novel, or check out more information at www.tablegroup.com.

 Build a world-class organization with these 4 critical disciplines!